 For healing me in amazing ways.

 As the cloud withdrew from the Tent, there was Miriam stricken with snow-white scales!
 When Aaron turned toward Miriam, he saw that she was stricken with scales.
-And Aaron said to Moses, “O my lord, account not to us the sin which we committed in our folly.
+And Aaron said to Moses, “O God, account not to us the sin which we committed in our folly.
 Let her not be as one dead, who emerges from his mother’s womb with half his flesh eaten away.”
-So Moses cried out to the LORD, saying, “O God, pray heal her!”
+So Moses cried out to the God, saying, “O God, pray heal her!”